 The Biochemistry Of Human Health

-The Links Between Banana Browning And Parkinson's Disease
+How The Concept of Banana Browning Links In With Parkinson's Disease

 What causes a banana to turn brown, and how does that directly affect our brain functions?